hoffmangroup/genomedata/doc/genomedata.rst

 genomedata-open-data
 --------------------

-This command opens the specified tracknames in the genomedata object, allowing data for those tracks to be added with :ref:`genomedata-load-data`.
+This command opens the specified tracknames in the Genomedata object, allowing data for those tracks to be added with :ref:`genomedata-load-data`.

 ::